sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 1. It takes a few moments for LinkedIn to validate your app for the _Sign In_ product.

-## Configure a new identity provider and client in Flex Console
+## Configure a new identity provider and client in Sharetribe Console

-With this proxy implementation, **your Sharetribe Web Template works as the identity provider towards Flex.** Flex uses your template application to validate the ID token that wraps the LinkedIn login information.
-To enable logins in Flex using the OIDC proxy, a corresponding identity provider and identity provider client need to be configured for your marketplace in Flex Console.
+With this proxy implementation, **your Sharetribe Web Template works as the identity provider towards Sharetribe.** Sharetribe uses your template application to validate the ID token that wraps the LinkedIn login information.
+To enable logins in Sharetribe using the OIDC proxy, a corresponding identity provider and identity provider client need to be configured for your marketplace in Sharetribe Console.
 See the [OpenID Connect how-to guide](/how-to/enable-open-id-connect-login/) for information on how to add a new identity provider for your marketplace.